-A work/life balance and flexible working have become the norm, especially over the past year where we have had no choice but to accept flexible working.
+A work/life balance and flexible working have become the norm, especially over the past couple of years where we have had no choice but to accept flexible working.

 Offer realistic solutions.
-Allow flexibility for things such as doctors appointments and childcare.
+Allow flexibility for things such as doctor’s appointments and childcare.
 On Fridays, consider having a slightly earlier finishing time.
-This can promote such an optimistic and positive vibe in the office, and will make your employees feel cared for.
+This can promote an optimistic and positive vibe in the office and will make your employees feel cared for.
 And that you understand their needs.

 And, if possible, try not to send emails and messages outside regular working hours.
 If you must, make it clear that you don’t expect them to respond until they’re back at their desk the next day.